Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 Welcome to the second in a series of three posts about the **[Core Media IO Camera Extension](https://developer.apple.com/documentation/coremediaio/creating_a_camera_extension_with_core_media_i_o)**.

-Please take a look at [the previous post, "The Basics"](https://theoffcuts.org/posts/core-media-io-camera-extensions-part-one/) to learn what the series is about, its prerequisites, etc, and to understand the project so far.
+Please take a look at [the previous post, "**The Basics**"](https://theoffcuts.org/posts/core-media-io-camera-extensions-part-one/), to learn what the series is about, its prerequisites, etc, and to understand the project so far.

 The second post, this one, is about **creating a useful software CMIO Camera Extension with communication between a configuration app and an extension, *and* painless extension debugging**,